 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
 Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
+This process will be continually reviewed by the DSL / SLT.

-The school's procedures for managing allegations of peer-on-peer abuse are outlined in the School Behaviour Policy.
-Staff will follow these procedures, as well as the procedures outlined in the school's Anti-Bullying Policy and Exclusion Policy, where relevant.
+The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy/ Anti - Bullying Policy.

-Moorside will consider:
+Moorside Academy and the head teacher will consider:

-- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - · the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues. - Following a report of sexual violence, the designated safeguarding lead (or deputy) will make an immediate risk and needs assessment, considering: - the victim - the alleged perpetrator - all other children (and if appropriate adult students and staff). - Risk assessments will be recorded and kept under review as a minimum termly.
+- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved

+- any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.

-Examples of risk Assessments and Guidance below:
+Following a report of sexual violence, the designated safeguarding lead (or deputy) will make an immediate risk and needs assessment, considering:

+- the victim - the alleged perpetrator - all other children (and if appropriate adult students and staff) - Risk assessments (if required) will be recorded and kept under review as a minimum termly - Refer to Guidance in Keeping Children Safe in Education Sept 2023, Part 5.

-22. Serious violence
+23. Serious violence